alvcaballero/multiuav_gui/README.md

 ## References and interesting project to help in develop

-- [inspector software_UAV](https://github.com/AlejandroCastillejo/inspector_software_uav) in this project files from the camera are held via ftp and stored in the drone's backpack and then sent to the gcs via sshpass using and scp, this is done directly on the drone.
+- [inspector software_UAV](https://github.com/AlejandroCastillejo/inspector_software_uav) in this project files from the camera are held via ftp and stored in the drone's backpack and then sent to the gcs via bashpass using and scp, this is done directly on the drone.

 - [autonomus landing](https://github.com/MikeS96/autonomous_landing_uav/blob/master/Usage.md)